10sr/recently-el/README.md

 - Do not remove entries that are not found in filesystems
   - Today it is common that a file is not found temporarily, for example when using some VCSes like Git
-- Use `tabulated-list-mode` to show the list, instead of package specific mode
+- Use `tabulated-list-mode` to show the list, instead of a special mode for this

 License